Latest News

 Learn about the local tracks

-There are many walking and cycling tracks in the Langs Beach area which are signposted on the top trails map.
-Further information and maps will be added over time.
+There are many walking and cycling tracks in the Langs Beach area which are signposted on the Top Trails Map.
+Further information, maps and signage will be added over time.
+The tracks vary in difficulty -some are suitable for a short and easy family stroll, others are much more challenging.

 When enjoying these beautiful tracks do spare a thought for the Wairahi Tracks volunteers who are constantly building and maintaining the tracks as well as maintaining the weed and pest control of the area.